rerun-io/rerun/BUILD.md

 ## Building for the Web

-Python builds come with the web-viewer by default.
-If you however want to build a standalone rerun executable that contains the web-viewer and a websocket server, you need to ensure the `web_viewer` feature flag is set:
+If you want to build a standalone rerun executable that contains the web-viewer and a websocket server, you need to ensure the `web_viewer` feature flag is set:
 ```
 cargo build -p rerun --features web_viewer
 ```

-Rerun uses a standalone tool to build the web-viewer without a server.
+Rerun uses a standalone tool to build the web-viewer.
 You can invoke it directly as well:
 ```
 cargo run -p re_build_web_viewer -- --release
 ```